 The symptoms of hypothyroidism and Lyme disease are very similar.
 Both conditions can cause symptoms in each organ system in the body and mimic one another.
 Paparone published a case report of concurrent Lyme disease and hypothyroidism.
-He describes the patient presenting with joint and muscle pain, headaches, never pain, and swollen hands and feet.
+He describes the patient presenting with joint and muscle pain, headaches, nerve pain, and swollen hands and feet.
 She had a history of multiple tick bites, the last being six months prior and about the onset of her symptoms.
 He treated the woman with antibiotics, but her symptoms only improved slightly.
 After laboratory testing confirmed hypothyroidism, he prescribed her thyroid medication.
 Within a few months, she felt much better and continued antibiotics and thyroid medication until her symptoms resolved.
-Lyme disease may have contributed to hypothyroidism, or both conditions happened to coincide.
+Lyme disease may have contributed to hypothyroidism, or both conditions coincided.

 Cortisol is the Foundation of all Hormones